faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 I'm unware of any scholar who has ever argued that the Book of Mormon was "copied from" the View of the Hebrews (VOH), even though most believe the similarities in certain themes are self-evident.

 You can access the book online [here](https://archive.org/stream/viewhebrewsexhi00smitgoog#page/n4/mode/2up).
 Please note [the following similarities](https://i.redd.it/hiv3nejpu2611.png) (image from pgs.
 17-20 of the CES Letter, version 2.0).
 Regardless of B.H.
-Roberts' ultimate conclusion and belief (which is [debated by scholars](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon#Controversy_about_Roberts's_ultimate_beliefs)), the similarities were enough for Roberts to note:
+Roberts' ultimate conclusion and belief (which is [debated by scholars](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon#Controversy_about_Roberts's_ultimate_beliefs)), the similarities were enough for Roberts to note (emphasis added):

 > Did Ethan Smith’s View of the Hebrews furnish structural material for Joseph Smith’s Book of Mormon?
-It has been pointed out in these pages that there are many things in the former book that might well have suggested many major things in the other.
-Not a few things merely, one or two, or a half dozen, but many; and it is this fact of many things of similarity and the cumulative force of them that makes them so serious a menace to Joseph Smith’s story of the Book of Mormon’s origin. (page 240 of [Studies of the Book of Mormon](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon)).
+It has been pointed out in these pages that there are many things in the former book that might well have suggested many major things in the other. **Not a few things merely, one or two, or a half dozen, but many**; and it is this fact of many things of similarity and **the cumulative force of them** that makes them so serious a menace to Joseph Smith’s story of the Book of Mormon’s origin. (page 240 of [Studies of the Book of Mormon](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon)).

 > <span style="color:red">[Arg3:5b] With complete academic honesty, B. H. Roberts, one of the leading scholars of the Church, listed some possible parallels[16] between the two books,</span>

 It is interesting that Callister points out Roberts' "complete academic honesty" when the book containing these parallels, [Studies of the Book of Mormon](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon), was commissioned by the First Presidency for internal consumption only.
 Were complete academic honesty a prime consideration for LDS leaders in general, then perhaps the LDS Church would have not waited for over 60 years to publish Roberts' work, and when they released it they would have also made his work easily accessible.
 As it stands, his [Studies of the Book of Mormon](http://www.signaturebooks.com/product/studies-of-the-book-of-mormon/) is only available in a publication by Signature Books (a clearinghouse known for its critical stance).
 Why prevent Latter-day Saints from accessing his academically honest work for so long, and why make his research so difficult for the average LDS reader to happen upon?

 > <span style="color:red">[Arg3:5c] but he then reached this conclusion: “I am taking the position that our faith is not only unshaken but unshakable in the Book of Mormon, and therefore we can look without fear upon all that can be said against it.”[17]
-Shortly before his death, Roberts ­further declared, “Ethan Smith played no part in the formation of the Book of Mormon.”[18]</span>
+Shortly before his death, Roberts ­furtherdeclared, “Ethan Smith played no part in the formation of the Book of Mormon.”[18]</span>

 The fact that Roberts' testimony must be defended is, perhaps, worth commenting on.
 The historical record is clear that at least on some level Roberts struggled with the implications of his studies into potential criticism of the Book of Mormon (see Brigham Madsen's work [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V30N03_97.pdf) and [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V26N03_87.pdf)).
 Roberts' studies were performed in the 1920s and only scratch the surface of the [total scholarship available today](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/) which far more convincingly argues for the modern origin theory.
 If Roberts testimony was shaken then (even if only for a time), how much more devastating to belief in the ancient model would unbiased investigation result in today?
 In any event, Callister and I both agree that a person should handle the primary evidence themselves in order to help them ascertain the potential authenticity of the Book of Mormon.